letakeane/gridpractice/module-4/assessments/final-assessment-amazonbay.md

 The order history should persist on page refresh using your backend database.
 This database can be _either_ `app.locals` or a knex/PostgreSQL database.

+The data model for an order should be:

+- Total price
+- Date of order

 ### Production

 Your app should be pushed to production on Heroku.